window-ops/mirror-wizard/docs/90-failures.md

 ## Frozen terminal on Git Bash

 Ctrl+C sometimes fails to reach curl, leaving the window unresponsive.
 Close it, open a new one, rerun [session setup](03-session.md), then resume as above.
-Loops carry `--connect-timeout 10 --max-time 30` to bound any single stalled request.
+Loops have `--connect-timeout 10 --max-time 30` to limit time at any single stalled request.

 ---